elsiehupp/wikiteam/USAGE.md

 `MediaWiki Dump Generator` has been tested on Linux, macOS, Windows and Android.
 If you are connecting to Linux or macOS via `ssh`, you can continue using the `bash` or `zsh` command prompt in the same terminal, but if you are starting in a desktop environment and don't already have a preferred Terminal see the INSTALLATION.md document.

-After installing `MediaWiki Dump Generator` using `pip` you should be able to use the `dumpgenerator` command from any local directory.

-For basic usage, you can run `dumpgenerator` in the directory where you'd like the download to be.
+After installing `MediaWiki Dump Generator` you should be able to use the `dumpgenerator` command from any local directory.
+For basic usage, run `dumpgenerator` in the directory where you'd like the download to be.

 For a brief summary of the `dumpgenerator` command-line options: